A guide for spiritual seekers, leaders, and companions

 Raphael, Disputation (Disputa) over the Most Holy Sacrament (1509–10), Vatican Stanze.

-Communal creed and coherence: church, doctrine, and worship knit the individual into a body with shared belief and practice.
+Truth is sought both through faith and through reason.
+Communal coherence: church, doctrine, and worship knit the individual into a body with shared belief and practice.

-Example: Belonging to a faith community and deeply adopting its beliefs and practices
+Example: Belonging to a faith community and deeply adopting its beliefs and practices.
+We are the true church.

 Seeking: an internalised coherent framework and a communal moral compass, clear identity